razielar/corne_keyboard_layout/README.md

 ## 3) <a id='compile'></a> Compile qmk

-Click two times the reset-button (twice each for side).
+Click twice the reset-button (do it for each side).

 ``` bash